How to Add a Listing to MLS: Complete Step-by-Step Guide for Real Estate Agents

 How much does it cost to list on MLS?

-MLS costs include membership fees ($30-75 monthly) plus per-listing fees ($25-100).
-Additional costs may include NAR membership ($150-400 annually), local board dues, professional photography ($150-300), and optional features like virtual tours ($100-250).
-Total costs vary significantly by location and service level.
+MLS costs include membership fees ($30-75 monthly) plus per-listing fees ($25-100 per property).
+Additional costs include NAR membership ($150-400 annually), local board dues that vary by location, professional photography ($150-300 per property), and optional features like virtual tours ($100-250).
+Total costs vary significantly by geographic location and service level, with some MLS systems offering unlimited listing plans instead of per-listing charges.

 What information do I need to list a property on MLS?